Show bugs on backlogs and boards

 As your team identifies code defects or bugs, they can add them to the backlog and track them similar to requirements.
 Or, they can schedule them to be fixed within a sprint along with other tasks.

 When you track bugs as requirements, they'll show up on the product backlog and Kanban board.
 When you track bugs similar to tasks, they'll show up on the sprint backlogs and task boards.
 If you want to track additional work item types (WITs) or custom WITs on your backlogs or boards, you can.
 See Add other work item types to backlogs or boards later in this topic.

 Set your team's preferences for tracking bugs

-Click the Working with bugs tab and choose from the three options available.
+In the Working with bugs dialog, you can select from the following three options.

 Choose the first option when your team wants to manage bugs similar to requirements.
 Bugs can be estimated and tracked against team velocity and cumulative flow.
 Bugs will be associated with the Requirements category.

 Choose the second option when your team wants to manage bugs similar to tasks.
 Remaining work can be tracked for bugs and tracked against the sprint capacity and burndown.
 Bugs will be associated with the Task category.